 Keep a Bright Outlook

-A child with cerebral palsy won’t be able to do all of the things that his siblings or peers can do, but he shouldn’t be upset by this or focus on his limits.
-Instead, help him realize all of the things that he’s able to do on his own or with help.
+A child with cerebral palsy won’t be able to do all of the things that their siblings or peers can do, but they shouldn’t be upset by this or focus on their limits.
+Instead, help them realize all of the things that they’re able to do on their own or with help.

 Get to Know Other Parents

 You’re likely to meet other moms and dads in the doctor’s office or a physical therapist’s waiting room.
+There are plenty of online support groups for parents of children with CP.
 It can help to build friendships with parents who are dealing with the same issues.

 Other parents of children with cerebral palsy may be able to suggest new doctors, offer advice, or give honest reviews about drugs or braces.
 They might lift your spirits on tough days.
 Not only that, your children may become friends.